livechat/agent-app-sdk/README.md

 ## Basic usage

-Just use one of the methods exported by the SDK.
+Use one of the methods exported by the SDK.

 ### `createDetailsWidget(): Promise<IDetailsWidget>`